openshift/enhancements/enhancements/monitoring/metrics-collection-profiles.md

   - Furthermore, we plan on adding extra origin/CI tests to validate each new profile if applicable.

-- What happens if a user provides an invalid value for a matrics collection profile?
+- What happens if a user provides an invalid value for a metrics collection profile?
   - CMO will reconcile and validate that the value supplied is invalid and it will report Degraded=False and fail reconciliation.